jackxnet/Xtransport/README.md

 File/database services

-use multi (node) connections app to multi ipcams to watch unlimited ipcams (use the rtp/xtransport bridge on a iot/raspberry pi) for each stream
+use multi (node) connections app to multi ipcams to watch unlimited ipcams (use the rtp/xtransport bridge on a iot/raspberry pi) for each stream.
+Record rtp traffic on a pi and stream playback from pi using xtransport. xtransport custom messages an be used to request playback from pi. (using the record /playback plugin)

 possible building onion type udp node-host-host-host-node route to for anonymous ip traffic.